Anand Ramlogan

-Anand Ramlogan SC (born 26 August 1972) is a Trinidad and Tobago attorney and former politician who served as Attorney General from May 2010 to February 2015 under the People’s Partnership administration, led by Prime Minister Kamla Persad-Bissessar.
-He was appointed Attorney General following the coalition's victory in the 2010 general election and was involved in shaping government legal policy and public law litigation.
+Anand Ramlogan SC (born 26 August 1972) is a Trinidadian lawyer who served as Attorney General of Trinidad and Tobago from May 2010 to September 2015 under the People's Partnership administration, led by Prime Minister Kamla Persad-Bissessar.
+He was appointed following the People's Partnership coalition's victory in the 2010 Trinidad and Tobago general election, and was involved in governmental legal policy and public law litigation throughout his tenure.

-A senior counsel and founder of the Freedom Law Chambers, Ramlogan has been involved in various high-profile constitutional and human rights cases before local and regional courts, including the Judicial Committee of the Privy Council and the Caribbean Court of Justice.

-During his tenure as Attorney General, he was associated with the implementation of Section 34 of the Administration of Justice (Indictable Proceedings) Act, which led to widespread public and political criticism after it was perceived to enable the early dismissal of corruption cases involving prominent businessmen.

-After leaving office in 2015, Ramlogan returned to private legal practice.
-He was arrested in 2017 and later charged with witness tampering and corruption.
-However, in October 2022, the Director of Public Prosecutions discontinued the case, citing insufficient evidence to proceed.
+After leaving office in 2015, Ramlogan returned to private legal practice and continues to work as a legal practitioner in Trinidad and Tobago.

-Ramlogan remains an active legal practitioner and a prominent figure in Trinidad and Tobago's legal and political landscape.

 Early life and education

-Ramlogan was born in 1973 in Penal, a town in South Trinidad.
-He grew up in Ben Lomond.
+Anand Ramlogan was born on August 26, 1972, at Ben Lomond, Princes Town, in Trinidad and Tobago.

-Ramlogan obtained his Bachelor of Laws (LL.B.) degree from the University of the West Indies, Cave Hill campus, in Barbados.

-He later pursued postgraduate studies in the United Kingdom, earning a Master of Laws (LL.M.) with distinction in Public Law from the University of London.
+Ramlogan obtained his Bachelor of Laws (LLB) degree from the University of the West Indies at Cave Hill in Barbados.
+He later pursued postgraduate studies in the United Kingdom, earning a Master of Laws (LLM) with distinction in Public Law from the University of London.

 Legal career

-Ramlogan founded the law firm Freedom Law Chambers in San Fernando, which became known for handling complex public interest litigation and high-profile legal matters.
+Ramlogan is one of the founders and senior counselors of the Freedom Law Chambers in San Fernando, which handles constitutional and public interest litigation.
+He has practiced before the Privy Council and Caribbean Court of Justice, representing clients in constitutional and human rights litigation.

-Ramlogan is a member of the Honourable Society of the Middle Temple (U.K.) and the holder of an L.L.B. degree and a master's in corporate and commercial law.
-He frequently appears in leading cases for or against the state in the superior courts, including the London-based final appellate court, the Privy Council, where he has argued numerous appeals.
+A member of the Honourable Society of the Middle Temple (U.K.), Ramlogan regularly appears in cases for or against the state in the superior courts, including the London-based final appellate court, the Privy Council.
 His recent cases in the Privy Council include: